ljstolting/olfactory_navigator/README.md

 Movement effectors are

-Sensors are inspired by.
+Sensors are inspired by ____.
 Input to the sensor is equal to a parameter alpha times the concentration of odorant times relu(the rate of change of the respiratory neuron); it is reliably conveyed as long as the agent is breathing "in".

 *Relevant Files*
 CTRNN.cpp, CTRNN.h, random.h, random.cpp, VectorMatrix.h, FitnessEval.py